vikalluru/nemo-retriever-aks/README.md

-# Deploying NIMs and NeMo Microservices (NVSTACK) on Azure Kubernetes service
+# Deploying NeMo Microservices (NVSTACK) on Azure Kubernetes service

 This guide provides step-by-step instructions on how to set up and deploy Nvidia Inference Microservices (NIMs) and NeMo microservices on Azure.
 Follow the instructions below to get started.